MisoAI/miso-client-js-sdk/README.md

 ## Highlights
 * Lightweight, mobile friendly.
-* Consistent, predictable function signatures.
+* Simple, easy to integrate.
 * Bundled in UMD format.
 Can be loaded as a CJS/AMD module or by a script tag.
 * For browser.
 Server-side SDK coming up later.